Day 1: 9:00 am - 4:30 pm

 Student Rate & UHN Employee Rate - 50CAD

-The following is included as part of your workshop fees: breakfast and lunch (both days), workshop certifcate, and workshop handouts.
+The following is included as part of your workshop fees: coffee breaks and lunch (day 1 only), workshop certifcate, and workshop handouts.

 Please complete an online registration form by clicking on the 'Register Now' button.
 After submitting an online registration, you will recieve an email with a payment link.
 Your registration will not be considered complete until payment has been received.
 We may contact you should we have additional questions regarding your registration.